 For category managers, using a space planning application is a daily activity.
 But today, sales representatives can also be required to use such tools.
 Some CG companies need their sales reps to take on a merchandising role to adapt the agreement they negotiated with retailers to the stores.
 That is why every planogram software should be designed to support both merchandising teams and field forces and facilitate the process they go through when they build tailored recommendations for their clients, in particular when they create category or store planograms.
 We tell you why and more as we lay out these three space planning must-haves.

 1) A centralized planogram library

-Without a centralized planogram library, building a planogram for retail stores often begins with a blank page.
+Without a centralized planogram library, managing to build great planograms for retail stores often begins with a blank page.
 Category managers manually reproduce existing planograms or sales reps create realograms directly at the store.
 (No kidding; this scenario where they must draw realograms manually while in store is common.)
 Only then can they analyze and amend the resulting planograms to build a new recommendation for their clients.
 This manual process is time-consuming and archaic.
 It also represents a challenging work for sales reps.
 As Benjamin Morguen, Market Category Manager at Pernod France, a client of ours, explains in an interview at the Paris IFM trade show: